JensDijkstra/Project-NAO/Design Report/DesignReport.md

 These strategies seemed most fitting to the free and relaxed learning environment at home.
 Adding the other strategies is possible, but that would take up more time, since there are a lot more phrases that have to be coded into the NAO.
 It is also unsure if it will add additional value to the experience.

 ##### Providing feedback to the user
+The feedback Blue gives the user during their training should be constructive, but not in a way the user will feel uncomfortable.
+Providing feedback ties in with motivating the user, as they are both important to make the user want to practise again.
+An article from Cabrillo (Giving constructive feedback, Cabrillo) shows six steps to give constructive criticism.
+After reading other articles about giving constructive feedback, it seems that all sources give about the same steps.
+This way of giving feedback is only applicable for the valediction state, which will summarize what the user did right and what he or she can improve.
+This follows step 6 from Cabrillo's article, which states the following:
+  **Step 6: Summarize and express your support** *Review the major points you discussed.
+Summarize the Action items, not the negative points of the other person's behaviour.
+If you have given neutral feedback, emphasize the main points you have wanted to convey.
+For corrective feedback, stress the main things you've discussed that the person could do differently.
+End on a positive note by communicating confidence in the person's ability to improve the situation*.

+During training, it seems these steps will not work as well.
+When performing the forms and grading the student, Blue only has to tell what parts of the user's body are off and how they need to be corrected.
+This can be done by saying phrases like:
+  * "*Try raising your left elbow some more.*"
+  * "*Focus on your knees.*"
+  * "*Make sure both arms are levelled.*"
+This way of giving feedback does not come off as demanding and gets straight to the point.
+Blue will never tell the user he or she is doing it wrong or is performing badly.
+No degrading comments are made.
+There is no time during the forms to give whole explanations on why something is wrong.
+Both the user and Blue need to react fast.
+This way of giving feedback is common in most dance and martial arts schools.

 #### Choregraph
 ##### Dialog boxes